rapilabs/ctes-in-django/PITCHME.md

 CTEs in Django?
 ---------------

  - What is a CTE?
+(I stole some slides)
  - Example in SQL and Django
  - Is it useful?